About UsJanuary 17, 2022 2023-08-20 9:25

 Last, but not least, the Department was awarded twice the Jean Monnet Chair on European Public Diplomacy (2020) and European Integration Journalism (2016) for providing a coherent postgraduate teaching program in European Journalism.

-Located at 46 Egnatia Street, outside the University Campus the School occupies a six-storey neoclassical building in the center of the city.
+In Spring 2023, the School moved from 46 Egnatia Street to a new building in the center of the city, at 12 Vasileos Hrakleiou Street.
 The school’s current student population includes almost 700 undergraduates, 64 postgraduates and 57 Phd candidates.
 In addition, every year the School receives an average of 15 Erasmus students while, at the same time, it trains scores of mid-career professionals through a wide range of specially designed Lifelong Learning Programs.

 Program Governing Committee